 International Journal of Research in Medical Sciences (IJRMS) doesn't charge article submission and processing fee from the authors.
 IJRMS charges a publication fee of Rs.
-2500 (Plus Service Tax as applicable) for Indian authors and $70 for Non-Indian authors.
+2500 (Plus GST as applicable) for Indian authors and $70 for Non-Indian authors.
 Individual publication fee waiver requests are considered on the grounds of hardship on a case-by-case basis.
 Publication fee has to be paid only if your article gets accepted for publishing.
 There are no colour figure charges.

 How to pay publication charges

 Authors will receive information about payment of publication fees at the time of acceptance of article.
 Publication fee has to be paid only if your article gets accepted for publishing.
 Below are the options for payment of publication charges: